mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 When no failover/high availability parameter is set, the failover support is basic.
 Before executing a query, if the connection with the host is discarded, the connection will be reinitialized if parameter “autoReconnect” is set to true.

 ##Standard failover
-When a failover /high availability parameter is set.Check the [[#configuration|configuration]] section for an overview on how to set the parameters.
+When a failover /high availability parameter is set.Check the [configuration](#configuration) section for an overview on how to set the parameters.

 There can be multiple fail causes.
 When a failure occurs many things will be done:
 * The fail host address will be put on a blacklist (shared by JVM).
 This host will not be used for the amount of time defined by the “loadBalanceBlacklistTimeout” parameter (default to 50 seconds).
 The only time a blacklisted address can be used is if all host of the same type (master/slave) are blacklisted.